viper-development/apps.viperdev.io/_pages/showcase.markdown

 ## References

-> "Viperdev's competence and access to broad development resources make it the perfect one stop shop for developing an MVP.
-They have answers to questions you don't even know to ask."
+> Viperdev's competence and access to broad development resources make it the perfect one stop shop for developing an MVP.
+They have answers to questions you don't even know to ask.

 *Cynthia Wandia, CEO of Aerupt Ltd*

-> "Highly competent and efficient.
-Very smooth to work with."
+> Highly competent and efficient.
+Very smooth to work with.

 *Prof. Dr. Christoph Ihl, TUHH Institute of Entrepreneurship*

-> "The team's response time was mind blowing - I could get any question answered within minutes!"
+> The team's response time was mind blowing - I could get any question answered within minutes!

 *Viktoria Boss, Researcher*